Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• Looking at the total return, or performance of 94.9% in the last 5 years of SPDR S&P 500, we see it is relatively larger, thus better in comparison to the benchmark SPY (94.9%)
+• The total return, or increase in value over 5 years of SPDR S&P 500 is 135.8%, which is greater, thus better compared to the benchmark SPY (135.8%) in the same period.

 CAGR: